magento-2/layered-navigation/README.md

 <img  src="https://i.imgur.com/MEe1lqZ.png" alt="Filter by SEO-friendly URL in Magento 2 Layered Navigation" class="responsive-img lazy">

-Personally and to be honest, I have a soft spot for a friendly URL, sometime it makes me recall of brands/items/stores thanks to steamy memories about the URL.
+Personally and to be honest, I have a soft spot for a friendly URL, sometimes it makes me recall of brands/items/stores thanks to steamy memories about the URL.
 Also in marketing’s point of view, SEO-friendly URL is a critical task to optimize your store obtain better ranking in search result pages.

 ### All Product Pages
 Human need is endless.
-Customers want to infatuate in search of thousands of products journey in your cosmetic store?
+Customers want to infatuate in search of thousands of products journey in your store?
 Bring it on by Mageplaza’s All Product Pages.
-You can create many All Product Pages as you want, there’s no worries about how it will affect to the loading time, you have our backup obviously.
+You can create as many All Product Pages as you want, there’s no worries about how it will affect to the loading time, you have our backup obviously.

-Also you can built an advanced SEO plan for All Product Pages by custom URL, Meta Title, Meta Description, Meta Keywords, and increase the site rank in the search engine result pages.
+Also, you can build an advanced SEO plan for All Product Pages by custom URL, Meta Title, Meta Description, Meta Keywords, and increase the site rank in the search engine result pages.

 ## Full features list of Magento 2 Improved Navigation